 Sink drain pipes can be routed later, but if floor mounted toilets are used then their waste pipes need to come up through the concrete floor.

 For central vac, need holes in the concrete floor.
 The holes in the floor also serve as drainage if the fire sprinkler system goes off.

 Put 4" holes under the wainscoting every 6 feet.

 Floor plan drawings need to show floor holes.

-Hole for a possible safe in internal ICF wall
+Hole for a possible safe in internal concrete wall

 Even if you are not thinking of having a safe (I'm not) it is still worth providing a hole for it.
-Internal ICF walls are the best place.
+Internal concrete walls are the best place.

 Make sure right wall holes done to get all pipes and wires through

 Outside wall lights etc.

 The holes will come up in the wainscoting.
 Use 4" holes so they can also take some wires.